FlipsideCrypto/livequery-models/README.md

 ## **LiveQuery Functions**

 LiveQuery is now available to be deployed into individual projects.
-For base functionality, you will need to deploy the core functions using `dbt run` in your project and reference the path to the LiveQuery schema or by tag (LiveQuery dbt tags are prefixed with `lq_`).
+For base functionality, you will need to deploy the core functions using `dbt run` in your project and reference the path to the LiveQuery schema or by tag.

 ### Basic Setup ###